tourstream/tstr-crs-adapter/README.md

-debug         | `false`       | whether or not showing the debug output useDateFormat | `'DDMMYYYY'`  | date format which you want to use on the `setData` object (according to [momentjs date format](https://momentjs.com/docs/#/displaying/)) useTimeFormat | `'HHmm'`      | time format which you want to use on the `setData` object (according to [momentjs date format](https://momentjs.com/docs/#/displaying/)) onSetData     | `void 0`      | callback which is invoked with the data object, which will be sent to the CRS
+debug         | `false`       | whether or not showing the debug output useDateFormat | `'DDMMYYYY'`  | date format which you want to use on the `setData` object (according to [momentjs date format](https://momentjs.com/docs/#/displaying/)) useTimeFormat | `'HHmm'`      | time format which you want to use on the `setData` object (according to [momentjs date format](https://momentjs.com/docs/#/displaying/)) onSetData     | `void 0`      | callback which is invoked with the CrsDataObject, which will be sent to the CRS

 ### Supported CRS